 2. Product Support Services

-Certain Product Support Services integrate with marketing automation.
-Certain Product Support Services include documentation clarification.
-Certain Product Support Services include all activities related to setting up and configuring events, mobile, check-in, forms and websites.
+Certain provides Product Support s, features and functions, performing basic actions, using the reporting engine, email function, editing and viewing registration data, integrating with marketing automation, documentation clarification and all activities related to setting up and configuring events, mobile, check-in, forms and websites.

-Certain Product Support Services representatives will respond to service requests during stated Support Hours.
+Certain Product Support Services representatives will respond to such service requests during stated Support Hours.

-Support of custom HTML is excluded from Product Support Services coverage.
-Custom HTML is a 3rd party component within the software.
-Support of API configuration is excluded from Product Support Services coverage.
-API configuration is considered design & build services.
-Design & build services are not covered under the Product Support agreement.
+Support of custom HTML (which is a 3rd party component within the software) and API configuration are considered design & build services and are not covered under the Product Support agreement.

-Certain support agents will direct excluded requests to Certain’s Professional Services team.
+Support agents will direct these requests to our Professional Services team.

 3. Support Services